THEOLOGIANS ON CORPORATE SALVATION IN CHRIST

 Taking into consideration all the above facts, the simple conclusion is that anyone who opposes this fundamental truth of the Gospel (like Standish brothers and BRI, still represented by M Rodriguez, although retired) can’t be led by Holy Spirit but must be rather inspired by the enemy of Christ’s Gospel of which the biblical “in Christ motif” is the most vital part.

-Unfortunately, and strangely, BRI, Rodriguez, Hartland (Standish brothers) and some other Adventist writers pretend to not see biblical teaching about corporate salvation in Christ and they constantly keep on creating false impression that Jack Sequeira and other proponents of this great biblical truth are promoting heresy of universalism!
-In order to confuse the minds of SD Adventists even more they sometimes call it federalism although it is not the same as universalism.
+Unfortunately, and strangely, BRI, Manuel Rodriguez, Colin and Russell Standish (Hartland), Raoul Dederen, Norman Galey, Ron Spear, Ralph Larson and some other Adventist writers pretend to not see biblical teaching about corporate salvation in Christ and they constantly kept on creating the false impression that Jack Sequeira and other proponents of this great biblical truth are promoting heresy of universalism!
+In order to confuse the minds of SD Adventists even more they sometimes call it federalism, although it is not the same as universalism.

 COLIN & RUSSELL STANDISH (HARTLAND)